-Prior to tackling any of the electrical tasks, please make sure your appliance is grounded.
-In the event of an electrical short circuit, grounding reduces risk of electric shock by providing an escape wire for the electric current.
+Before tackling any of the electrical tasks, please make sure your appliance is grounded.
+In an electrical short circuit, grounding reduces the risk of electric shock by providing an escape wire for the electric current.
 You must confirm this before moving forward.
 Your appliance should be plugged into a wall socket that is properly installed and grounded in accordance with national and local code requirements.

 Warning: improper use of the grounding plug can result in a risk of electric shock.

 Your microwave is equipped with a 3-prong grounding plug.
 Do not, under any circumstances, cut or remove the grounding pin from the plug.